binaryphile/sorta/README.md

     eval "$(importa my_great_library mgl_imports)"

-If `my_great_library.bash` has 100 functions defined, you will only get the two you wanted, plus dependency functions.
+If `my_great_library.bash` has 100 functions defined, you will only get the two you wanted, plus dependencies.

 Any functions which are dependencies of `my_great_library` will be imported as well, but that is handled automatically at import time by